Operation Chengiz Khan: Analysis

-The PAF aircraft dropped a total of 183 bombs, with 120 reportedly hitting 12 runways.
-However, this was a minor effort, carried out on a narrow front and without depth, and was not a sustained offensive until the entire enemy strike force was eliminated.
-As a result, the achievements were minimal.

-Thus, of its stated objectives, the PAF was unable to neutralize the Indian Air Force in the west, which on its part had dispersed its aircraft in hardened aircraft shelters, suffering only minor damage to a few aircraft.
+Of its stated objectives, the PAF was unable to neutralize the Indian Air Force in the west, which on its part had dispersed its aircraft in hardened aircraft shelters, suffering only minor damage to a few aircraft.

-As Newsweek magazine (1971) described the airstrikes: Trying to catch the Indian Air Force napping, Yahya Khan, launched a Pakistani version of Israel's 1967 air blitz in hopes that one rapid attack would cripple India's far superior air power.
-But India was alert, Pakistani pilots were inept, and Yahya's strategy of scattering his thin air force over a dozen air fields was a bust!Most sources attribute Pakistan's failure to launch the II Corps offensive to confusion and indecisiveness within the Pakistani High Command.
+As Newsweek magazine (1971) described the attack: Trying to catch the Indian Air Force napping, Yahya Khan, launched a Pakistani version of Israel's 1967 air blitz in hopes that one rapid attack would cripple India's far superior air power.
+But India was alert, Pakistani pilots were inept, and Yahya's strategy of scattering his thin air force over a dozen air fields was a bust!